 Typically, purple dyes last for about 4 to 6 weeks.
 However, since the purple dye is highly pigmented, there’s a high chance that it will fade a little every time you wash it.

-When prepping your hair for the coloring process, you should focus on doing two things—cleaning and hydrating your hair.
+When prepping your hair for the coloring process, focus on two things.
+Cleaning and hydrating your hair.

-To ensure that the hair color will turn out as vivid as possible, you need to get rid of dirt and buildup in your hair.
-Washing your hair with a clarifying shampoo can help you achieve this.
+To help the color look vivid, you need to remove dirt and buildup.
+Washing your hair with a clarifying shampoo can help.

-Follow it with a nourishing and hydrating conditioner to keep your hair strands healthy.
+Follow it with a nourishing and hydrating conditioner to keep your hair healthy.

 Here are a few tips to make your purple hair last longer: